ourLink

 5. provide cyclists with an alternative to the archaic 55 steps at the northern end of the Sydney Harbour Bridge.

 6. further encourage healthy, sustainable transport through cycling.
-The SHB cycleway has the highest concentration of cyclists in Australia, with up to 800 in one hour riding across the bridge on Ride2Work day.
+The SHB cycleway has the highest concentration of cyclists in Australia, with close to 800 in one hour riding across the bridge on Ride2Work day.
 Counts were also undertaken on Super Tuesday (March 2) and again on the following Tuesday, when 600 cyclists in just one hour (7.15 am - 8.15am) rode across the SHB.

 To support the project, North Sydney Council allocated $80,000 from its 2007-8 bicycle budget to improve the bike route between North Sydney and Willoughby.
 These funds were used to develop the HarbourLink vision, together with posters and an excellent 8-minute DVD that is now available.